hphelion/documentation/hz.gettingstarted.md

     <img src="media/CreateaNetworkImage2.png" width="580" alt="" />

-4. Enter a "Network Name" in the "Create Network" pop-up screen, leave the Admin State box checked, and continue to the directions in "{#Create a subnet}" below.
+4. Enter a "Network Name" in the "Create Network" pop-up screen, leave the Admin State box checked, and continue to the directions in "Create a subnet" below.

     <img src="media/CreateaNetworkImage3.png" width="580" alt="" />